 Keep them playing

-Last, don’t stop playing with your kitten or cat, even if it is much more gently.
+Last, don’t stop playing with your them, even if it is much more gently.
 Offer toys like cat teasers and dancers to encourage them to move around.
-A very sick feline may not feel like moving but a little exercise will keep its system active so it can heal itself.
+A very sick feline may not feel like moving but a little exercise will keep the system active so it can heal itself.
 We’ve seen lethargic, sick kittens start to clear up in hours with a little gentle exercise.